YesudasZ/Typing-Game/README.md

 - **Medium**: Intermediate-length words
 - **Hard**: Longer, more complex words

+## Sound Effects

+The game includes audio feedback for a more immersive experience:
+- Sound plays when a word is typed correctly
+- Different sound plays when a word is typed incorrectly
+- Game start sound effect
+- Game over sound effect

 ## Design Approach

 The application is built with the following principles in mind: